Cardenaz/williamcardenas.com/content/posts/mobius.md

 +++
 date = '2025-10-26T20:19:32+01:00'
 draft = true
-title = 'Mobius Transformations in HM'
+title = 'Mobiustransforms in Hamiltonian Mechanics'
 +++

-# Mobiustransforms in Hamiltonian Mechanics

 Suddenly at a lecture where we were mapping a periodic system in phase space to something easier with HJ, I wondered if we equivalently could do it with a tool from complex analysis.